AlpineGrizzly/arp-tool/README.md

 ```

 ## Usage
 Walking through the different steps of using the library, getting device info, getting fields from traffic, etc.
+NOTE: Ensure you have root access in able to have access to the NIC interface when opening.
 ```
 ./arptool
 Devices found